Hungarian pengő: Paper money

 The Hungarian National Bank issued the first series of 5 P, 10 P, 20 P, 50 P, 100 P banknotes in the last days of 1926.
 These were offset prints on watermarked paper (except for the 5 P note).
 The banknotes featured notable Hungarian people on the obverse and either different locations in Budapest or paintings on the reverse; the banknotes also served educational purposes.

 A new series of banknotes soon had to be printed to meet higher security standards.
 The engravings were executed and designed by Endre Horváth, a Hungarian graphic artist.
-New 5 P, 10 P, 20 P, 50 P and 100 P pengő notes were printed and a 1000 P banknote was added to this series - however, the latter had such a high value that it was rarely used except for large cash transactions between businesses and banks.
+New 5 P, 10 P, 20 P, 50 P and 100 P pengő notes were printed and a 1000 P banknote was added to this series — however, the latter had such a high value that it was rarely used except for large cash transactions between businesses and banks.
 This new series had almost the same features as the previous ones.
 5 P notes were soon replaced with silver coins.

 After the Vienna Award, Hungary had to supply its recovered territories with money.
 Since increasing the amount of silver coins would have been too expensive, 1 P and 5 P notes were issued in 1941 and 1938, respectively.
 These notes were of simple design and poor quality.
 Meanwhile, a series of new banknotes including 2 P, 5 P, 10 P and 20 P denominations was issued.
 The designs represented ornaments based on Hungarian folk art and people.

-At the end of the Second World War, the Szálasi government and the occupying Soviet army issued provisional notes in the territories under their power without any cover, exacerbating inflation.
+At the end of the Second World War, the Szálasi government and the occupying Soviet army issued provisional notes in the territories under their power, exacerbating inflation.

 In 1945 and 1946, hyperinflation caused the issuance of notes up to 100 million b.-P (100 quintillion or 1020 P).
 During the period of hyperinflation, note designs were reused, changing the colour and replacing the word pengő with first milpengő, then b.-pengő, to generate higher denominations.
 The largest denomination produced was 100 million b.-P (100 quintillion or 1020 P).
 The note was initially worth about US$0.20.
 Notes of one milliard b.-P (one sextillion or 1021 P) were printed but never issued.

 The introduction of adópengő was an attempt to limit inflation.
 It slowed inflation somewhat, but did not stop the depreciation of the currency.
 Bonds were issued by the Ministry of Finance in denominations between 10000 and 100000000 adópengő.
 These simple design notes on low-quality paper became legal currency in the last months of the hyperinflation, almost completely replacing the pengő.

 The enormous amount of paper consumed during the production of adópengő notes caused a shortage of good quality security paper; this hindered the production of forint banknotes.